elsni/linux_stuff/README.md

 # linux_stuff

-Here you find my setup files for my linux console environment.
+Here you find my setup files for a linux console environment of my personal taste.
+It works with debian based distros such as:
+Debian,(K/L)Ubuntu, Bunsenlabs, DietPi, Raspi OS, Mint ...

 it includes:
 - nice command aliases (like ll for ls -al  etc..)